kikofernandez/programmingfightclub/grasp-principles.md

 - implements one or more interfaces, and
 - inherits mixins

 The reader should notice that there will always exist coupling but, dependencies to stable items are not problematic -- standard library -- because these have been well designed and do not change often.
-The problem is not coupling per se, but creating a highly coupled design to unstable objects.
+In general, the problem is not coupling per se, but creating a coupled design to unstable elements.

-The following example shows a poor design for the guides in the case study.
-Remember that guides contain images, visibility (who can watch the content), title, description, and reviews of restaurants, hotels, pubs, things to do, etc. All of these details are captured in the design below:
+An example of a poor design drawing ideas from the case study is shown in Fig. 1.1, Listing 1.1.
+In this example, guides contain images, visibility (who can watch the content), title, description, and reviews of restaurants, hotels, pubs, things to do, etc.

 <!--

 [Guide|-isPublic: bool; -friendsOnly: bool; -friendsOfFriends: bool; -title: String; -description: String] [Guide]++-images*>[List<Image>] [Guide]++-visibility*>[List<User>] [Guide]<>-restReview>[Map<Restaurant‚String>]
 [Guide]<>-hotelReview>[Map<Hotel‚ String>]

 -->